-Before you purchase an investment property, it is customary that you have it professionally inspected (just as buyers do before finalizing the purchase of a house they plan to live in).
-A property inspection is typically written into the initial purchase agreement as a purchase contingency, and the buyer usually has ten days or so from the agreement date to have the inspection completed.
-But once the home inspector is done, what are you supposed to do with the multi-page report you get?
-Here are some general guidelines to consider.
+Before you purchase an investment property, it's wise to have it professionally inspected (just as residential buyers do).
+The buyer's opportunity to do a property inspection is typically written into the initial purchase agreement as a purchase contingency, and you'll likely ask for around ten days from the agreement signing date to have the inspection completed.

-In most cases, especially if this is your first investment property, you definitely want to be present during the actual inspection to have the inspector explain potential issues to you directly.
+Ideally, especially if this is your first investment property, you want to be present during the actual inspection to have the inspector explain potential issues to you directly.
 It's much easier to determine your appetite for risk if you can get a visual of the problem.
-But once you have the inspection report, these are some of the highest risk items you want to consider before buying and renting out a property to prospective tenants:

 Keep in mind that in some situations, you may want to arrange additional, more specialized inspections, such as for hazards from floods or earthquakes, or if the general inspection identified problems that require a special analysis (such as mold).

-The Home Disclosures, Inspections and Appraisals section of Nolo's site includes useful articles on getting a home inspection, removing inspection contingencies, and reviewing seller real estate disclosures (the rules on required disclosures vary by state--some such as California, require considerable disclosures).
+The Home Disclosures, Inspections and Appraisals section of Nolo's site includes useful articles on getting a home inspection, removing inspection contingencies, and reviewing seller real estate disclosures.
+(The rules on required disclosures vary by state.)